top of page

 2000 age 55: After visiting Shanghai, China in July of 2000, I decided that Shanghai and China were better for me than Tokyo and Japan.
 I moved to Shanghai after living one year in Tokyo.

 2001 age 56: Became very clear about the joys of living alone.
 I enjoy guests.
 But they are always my guests that I will say goodbye to.
-Then I will rejoice again in my own solitude and having completely private space.
+Then I will rejoice again in my own solitude and having a completely private space.

 2002 age 57: Beginnings of hiring a regular personal assistant and housekeeper.
 Today these two assistants provide invaluable power and richness to my life.
 My personal assistant works about six hours per day, five days a week.
 My housekeeper works about five hours a day, three days a week.